Mastercard/flow/assert/assert-junit5/README.md

 lists the matching whole-chain audit names separately from resource classification.
 Both queries use frozen preparation results and reject detached or unselected flows.

-Temporary tracer limits permit completion-owned `Reporting.QUIETLY` and reject other reporting modes, interval-based `LogCapture` (use `logs( CorrelatedCapture )`, which attributes events by a correlation identifier rather than by time), replay, foreign binding destinations, noncanonical prerequisites and non-class source URIs.
+Temporary tracer limits require completion-owned reporting (any `Reporting` mode: the report is published once after native completion and, for `ALWAYS`/`FAILURES`, opened then) and reject interval-based `LogCapture` (use `logs( CorrelatedCapture )`, which attributes events by a correlation identifier rather than by time), replay, foreign binding destinations, noncanonical prerequisites and non-class source URIs.
 Contexts/applicators, residue/checkers and